-Alerts and notifications are a very important element of the apps on your iPhone, as they provide visual and audio cues that you have received a new message, or that something on your device requires your attention.
-Without these notifications we would be forced to blindly check our devices periodically to see if we have a new email or text message.
-Your iPhone can even be configured to alert you to the same text message multiple times by repeating alerts at two minute intervals.
+Alerts and notifications are a very important element of the apps on your iPhone, as they provide visual and audio cues that you have received a new message or that something on your device requires your attention.

 Disable Repeat Alerts for Text Messages in iOS 8

-The steps in this article were performed on an iPhone 6 Plus, in iOS 8.4.
-However, these steps will also work for other iPhone models using the same operating system, as well most other iPhone models using iOS 6 or higher.
+The steps in this article were performed on an iPhone 6 Plus in iOS 8.4.
+However, these steps will also work for other iPhone models using the same operating system, as well as most other iPhone models using iOS 6 or higher.